2017 Municipal Election

 - NEW FOR 2017!!
 If I am running for Council, can I accept campaign contributions?

 Nomination Day is Monday, September 18, 2017.
-Nominations will be accepted at the Beaver County Service Centre in Ryley from 10 am – noon.
+Nominations will be accepted in person at the Beaver County Service Centre in Ryley from 10 am – noon.
 A nomination deposit of $100 is required (cash or certified cheque only).

 Note: If you are unable to vote at either the Advance Vote or on Election Day due to physical incapacity or absence from the County, you may request a Special Ballot.
 Click here for more information.